The Interview: Political response

-In the wake of the Sony Pictures Entertainment hack, leaks revealed e-mails between Sony Pictures Entertainment CEO Michael Lynton and RAND Corporation defense analyst Bruce Bennett from June 2014.
-Bennett advised against toning down The Interviews graphic Jong-un death scene, in the hope that it would "start some real thinking in South Korea and, I believe, in the North once the DVD leaks into the North".
+In the wake of the Sony Pictures hack, leaks revealed e-mails between Sony Pictures CEO Michael Lynton and RAND Corporation defense analyst Bruce Bennett from June 2014.
+Bennett advised against toning down The Interviews graphic Kim death scene, in the hope that it would "start some real thinking in South Korea and, I believe, in the North once the DVD leaks into the North".
 Bennett expressed his view that "the only resolution I can see to the North Korean nuclear and other threats is for the North Korean government to eventually go away", which he felt would be likeliest to occur following an assassination of Kim.
 Lynton replied that a senior figure in the United States Department of State agreed.
 Bennett responded that the office of Robert R. King, U.S. Special Envoy for North Korean Human Rights Issues, had determined that the North Korean statements had been "typical North Korean bullying, likely without follow-up".

 In an interview with CNN, Bennett said Lynton sits on the board of trustees of the RAND Corporation, which had asked Bennett to talk to Lynton and give his opinion on the film.
 Bennett felt The Interview was "coarse" and "over the top", but that "the depiction of Kim Jong-un was a picture that needed to get into North Korea.
 There are a lot of people in prison camps in North Korea who need to take advantage of a change of thinking in the north."
 Bennett felt that if the DVD were smuggled into the country it might have an effect "over time".
 Bennett contacted the Special Envoy for North Korean Human Rights Issues, a personal friend of his, who "took the standard government approach: we don't tell industry what to do".
 Jen Psaki, then a spokesperson for the United States Department of State, confirmed that Daniel R. Russel, the U.S. Assistant Secretary of State for East Asian and Pacific Affairs, had spoken to Sony executives; she reiterated that "entertainers are free to make movies of their choosing, and we are not involved in that".

 North Korean state press threatened "merciless" retaliation for his depiction in the film.
-Seth Rogen responded, "People don't usually wanna kill me for one of my movies until after they've paid 12 bucks for it."
+Rogen responded, "People don't usually wanna kill me for one of my movies until after they've paid 12 bucks for it."

 Legacy

 In Greece in April 2017, the film's opening scene, depicting a young girl reciting a poem with hate speech, was mistakenly broadcast in the news bulletin of Alpha TV and the news program Live News on Epsilon TV, as a real-life provocative event against the United States.
 In response to the backlash on various online newspapers, Antonis Sroiter and Nikos Evangelatos, the hosts of the said programs, apologized in posts they made on their social accounts.
+In his 2026 memoir, Lynton regretted getting the film greenlit.